zmollner/zmollner.github.io/README.md

 # portfolio-stub
-Stub site for use with our intro to GitHub
+Stub site for use with an intro to GitHub sans Command Line.
+All editing is done in browser.

+Note - if you have already created an account and verified it you can skip to step three after logging in.

 Steps: